google/deepconsensus/docs/yield_metrics.md

     reads in bases by 40% over CCS.

-These were run on GCP `n1-standard-16` machines with no GPU (in 500 shards, combined above), with `--batch_zmws=100 --batch_size=1024`, which is generally what we recommend.
-For more information on compute setups, see the [runtime metrics page](runtime_metrics.md).
+These were run on GCP `n1-standard-16` machines with no GPU (in 500 shards, combined above), with `--batch_zmws=100 --batch_size=1024`.
+For recommendations on the optimal runtime setting and compute setups, see the [runtime metrics page](runtime_metrics.md).

 ## Runtime-yield tradeoffs with `--skip_windows_above`